 International Cooperation

-Over the last decade, Indonesia’s focus in the field of foreign aid and assistance has shifted from support for governance reform to loans for large infrastructure projects, among them the new capital Nusantara in East Kalimantan.
-Despite enormous efforts by the administration of President Joko Widodo, these loans have not been secured at the scale hoped for.
+Over the past decade, Indonesia’s foreign aid and assistance focus has shifted from support for governance reform to loans for large infrastructure projects, including the new capital, Nusantara, in East Kalimantan.
+Despite enormous efforts by President Joko Widodo’s administration, these loans have not been secured at the hoped-for scale.

-The reason for this is that international cooperation is still heavily constrained by corruption, an inefficient bureaucratic system and red tape within the implementing organizations.
-Evaluations of aid programs have demonstrated misuse of the assets among bureaucrats as well as some implementing organizations.
+The country’s international cooperation remains heavily constrained by corruption, an inefficient bureaucratic system and red tape within implementing organizations.
+Evaluations of aid programs have shown misuse of assets by bureaucrats and some implementing organizations.

 Effective use of support